-Is your trash can smelling less than fresh?
-Try these trash can deodorizing tabs.
+Do you have a smelly trash can?
+Try these trash can deodorizer tabs.
 They are easy to make and work really well.

 I used to clean my trash cans weekly.
 Yes I was that person.
 If you are still that person this post likely won’t help you much.
 You likely don’t have smelly trash cans, at least most of the time.